bestsoftever/NoIf/README.md

     b. `return Result.Of<string>(...)`
     c. `return new Result<string>(...)`
 1. No `result.IsError` - the goal of this library is to prevent people from using `if` statements, thus such property would make no sense.
-1. No `result.IsValid` - it's even worse than `IsError`, because errors needs special handling, not valid results!
+1. No `result.IsValid` or `result.IsSuccess` - it's even worse than `IsError`, because errors needs special handling, not valid results!
-1. No `result.IsSuccess` - it's even worse than `IsValid`, programming has nothing to do with success.
 1. No parameterless constructors available for users to prevent from creating unintialized results.

 # Migration